 Level 3 applies to assets or liabilities for which there are unobservable inputs to the valuation methodology that are significant to the measurement of the fair value of the assets or liabilities.

-There are no assets measured at fair value on a recurring basis.
+There are no assets or liabilities measured at fair value on a recurring basis subsequent to initial recognition.